marcoebeling2/ee355project/readme.txt

 person.cpp
 We used string streams to parse the birthdate for the Person::Person(string f_name_, string l_name_, string b_date_, string email_, string phone_) constructor.
 For opperator overloading, we added get name and get birthday member functions.
+I also added a set function and constructor similar to set(filename), except this time I pass an ofstr.

+network.cpp
+First, we added the friend functions to get and set next and prev for person class.
+Then, we added a pop_back function to help with clearing everything for the dtor and loading in new data.